-- After tea at the Chocalaterie retrace your steps up the High Street, passing the Shoulder of Mutton pub on your right.
-Turn right into Station Approach which leads down to Wendover Station.
+- After tea at the Chocolaterie retrace your steps up the High Street, passing the Shoulder of Mutton pub on your right.
+Turn right into Station Approach which leads down to Wendover Railway Station.
 The platform nearest to you is the one for London.

 Detour to the Swan pub, Smokey Row

-- Go through the wooden swing gate to the left of the wooden kissing gate (which is used to follow the main route up into the Grangelands Nature Reserve) and follow the direction of the Ridgeway bridleway sign, initially north.
+- Go through the wooden swing gate some 10 metres to the left of the wooden kissing gate (which is used to follow the main route up into the Grangelands Nature Reserve) and follow the direction of the Ridgeway bridleway sign, initially north.

 - Keep ahead, gently uphill through the Nature Reserve on a broad, grassy way.
 In 400 metres go through a wooden swing gate and in 10 metres at a path crossing by a five-armed sign turn left on to a bridleway down a car-wide track, with high trees and hedges on either side.

 - In 300 metres you come down to a once surfaced access road, with a farm entrance on your right.
-Keep ahead, your direction 300°and in a further 300 metres cross over the busy A4010 Aylesbury Road and keep ahead over a cattle grid into the grounds of a property known as The Grange, following the direction of a footpath sign along an access road.
+Keep ahead along a tarmac road, your direction 300°and in a further 300 metres cross over the busy A4010 Aylesbury Road and keep ahead over a cattle grid into the grounds of a property known as The Grange, following the direction of a footpath sign along a fine gravel access road.

-- In 150 metres cross a stile onto a grassy path between fences, with horse paddocks on either side.
+- In 150 metres cross a stile directly ahead of you onto a grassy path between fences, with horse paddocks on either side.
 In a further 160 metres go over a stile and bear left then immediately right to go along the right-hand edge of a field, your direction 320°.
-In 80 metres at a path junction bear right through a wooden swing gate on to a broad grassy way, your direction 35° with a hedge on your right.
+In 80 metres at a path junction in a field boundary bear right through a rickety swing gate on to a broad grassy way, your direction 35° with a hedge on your right.

 - In 100 metres swing left to cross over a stile then over a single track railway line.
 On the far side cross over another stile to come out into a field. [!]
-The main route onwards takes you half-left across this field then through the front and rear gardens of a number of private properties, following well signed footpath signs.
+The main route onwards takes you half-right across this field then through the front and rear gardens of a number of private properties, following well signed footpath signs.
 Although this is an official footpath route, it is very intrusive on the property owners, and so is best avoided. [!]
-Instead, having crossed the stile on the far side of the railway line, turn right along the right-hand edge of the field, parallel to the railway over to your right.
+Instead, having crossed the stile on the far side of the railway line, immediately turn right along the right-hand edge of the field, parallel to the railway over to your right.
 Pass through a wooden swing gate and continue ahead until, some 50 metres before you reach the fences marking the end of the fields ahead [!] turn right through an easy to miss stile in the hedgerow and treeline on your right, to then follow an enclosed footpath parallel to the railway line on your right and below you.
 In some 100 metres go up a flight of twenty earthen steps to come out onto a road, with a road bridge over the railway on your immediate right.
 Turn left along this residential road, soon passing houses on either side.

 - In 400 metres you come to a T-junction with the Icknield Way road.
 Directly opposite is your lunchtime pub, The Swan , Smokey Row.
 Coming out of the pub after lunch, turn left along the main road (now called Grove Lane).
 In 140 metres turn right onto the Aylesbury Ring footpath, a grassy way.
 In 105 metres turn left over a stile and head right, down the right-hand edge of a field, with a hedgerow on your right.

 - In 110 metres at the top of the slope bear right and go through a wooden kissing gate to the left of a rusty metal fieldgate.
 In a further 30 metres pass to the right of a wooden fieldgate, now along a tarmac drive, with Great Kimble Church of England School on your right-hand side.
 Turn left uphill, on Church Lane and in 85 metres you come to the T-junction with the A4010 road, where you turn right .
-(Immediately on your left-hand side is the closed, dilapidated Bernard Arms pub, the original lunchtime pub for this walk - and now a very sad sight).
+(Immediately on your left-hand side is where used to be the Bernard Arms pub, the original lunchtime pub for this walk).

 - Head down the road, passing St Nicholas Church, Great Kimble on your right-hand side.
 In 135 metres turn left onto a signposted public bridleway (The North Bucks Way) along a lane, steadily uphill.
-In 400 metres, with a metal fieldgate on your right, and a deer protection fence behind it, [!] turn left through a metal kissing gate and bear half-right , your direction 110° on a grassy way, gently uphill.
+In 400 metres, with a metal fieldgate on your right, and a deer protection fence behind it, [!] turn left through a rusty metal kissing gate and bear half-right , your direction 110° on a grassy way, gently uphill.

 - Keep to the main path that goes just to the left of the hillock ahead.
-In 450 metres you come to a cross paths, where the Ridgeway path joins from the right.
+In 400 metres you come to a cross paths, where the Ridgeway path joins from the right.
 You re-join the main route here by turning left to pick up the directions in the main text at point [4A] above.